The Multidimensional Damped Wave Equation: Maximal Weak Solutions for Nonlinear Forcing via Semigroups and Approximation: Introduction.

 \section{Introduction.}

-The nonlinear telegraph equation, also characterized as the damped wave equation, has assumed renewed importance in recent years because of its connection to unresolved special cases in MEMS modeling \cite{LW2} (see Table 1, p.\ 472, $\gamma > 0, \beta = 0$).
-In the cited application, the forcing is the result of a complex physical process involving elastic/electrostatic interactions, and is best described via operator composition.
-Also, the wave motion tracked by the model is constrained to avoid `touchdown'.
-The present article does not resolve the special case cited, but uses it as a benchmark example of a more general interpretation of the telegraph equation, which has been extensively studied (cf.\ \cite{Ber,El-Azab,Fucik,Jang,Mawhin}), often in tandem with related equations such as the Klein-Gordon equation.
-For a pedagogical introduction to the telegraph equation, cf.\ \cite{MAP}.
-Its derivation dates to the 1880s, when it was derived by Heaviside to describe attenuated electrical transmission.
+The damped nonlinear wave equation, also known as the nonlinear telegraph equation, has assumed renewed importance in recent years (cf.\ \cite{Ber,El-Azab,Jang,LW2,Mawhin,Mawhin2}).
+Reference \cite{LW2} is novel because of its connection to MEMS modeling.
+Operator forcing, induced by a concurrent physical process, and constraints come into play in \cite{LW2} (see Table 1, p.\ 472, $\gamma > 0, \beta = 0$, for an unresolved case within the framework we are studying).

-In this article, we consider the following constrained initial/boundary-value problem. $I = (-1, 1)$ represents the spatial domain.
-The system considered is given as follows, where subscripts represent (partial) derivatives with respect to the indicated variables.
+In this article, we consider the following initial/boundary-value problem.
+The spatial domain $\Omega \subset {\mathbb R}^{N}$ represents a bounded convex domain or a bounded $C^{2}$ domain.
+For these domains, $\nabla^{2}$ represents an algebraic and topological isomorphism of $H^{2}(\Omega) \cap H^{1}_{0}(\Omega)$ onto $L^{2}(\Omega)$ (\cite{A,GT}).
+The system considered is the following, where subscripts represent (partial) derivatives with respect to $t$.

-Here, $\nu$ and $\kappa$ are positive physical constants. $u$ depends on the physical context, and may represent membrane deflection, voltage, etc. The hypotheses for the operator $F(u)$ and the constraint $\inf_{I} G(u) > 0$ are discussed in Definition \ref{Hproperty}. $F$ and $G$ are defined on $H^{2}(I) \cap H^{1}_{0}(I)$, and act continuously, with range in $H^{1}_{0}$ and $C({\bar I})$, resp.

-We interpret the solution of (\ref{cibvp}) as follows.
-Any solution of this system, for which $\inf_{I} G(u) > 0$, represents an admissible state.
-The main result of this article (Theorem \ref{main}) is the demonstration of the existence of weak solutions, which attain given super-threshold values.
-The time interval depends upon the given value.
-The proof identifies an infinitesimal generator $U$ and a continuous semigroup $T(t)$.
-Because $F$ is assumed operator continuous, and not Lipschitz continuous, we employ a modal approximation procedure, using approximate solutions in the domain of $U$.
-The limiting procedure gives rise to a weak solution limit.